 After another 40 m pass the car park (on your left).

-Continue straight, to head along Bathers Way.
+From the Bathers Way continue straight, to head along Bathers Way.

-Continue straight, to head along Bathers Way.
+After another 35 m (from the Bathers Way) continue straight, to head along Bathers Way.

 Keep left.